dgattey/dg/README.md

 More annoyingly, each app from Strava only has one possible subscription that it can use.
 Instead of trying to switch the config every time I want to test locally, there's just two different Strava apps I've created, each used for a different setup.
 The one connected to my personal Strava account is a test app.
 The one connected to the +prod account is for the prod app.
 There's an `/webhooks` API route that handles all the logic when called from a webhook subscription.

 Both use the same DB under the hood, but they use different auth tokens, refresh tokens, and callback URLs.
 An env variable, `process.env.STRAVA_TOKEN_NAME`, is used to switch between them.
-Note that if you're testing webhook events locally, you'll want to create another branch in the Planetscale DB probably so you don't clobber the DB with simultaneous updates from the local webhook + the live webhook!
+Note that if you're testing webhook events locally, you'll want to create another branch in the Neon DB probably so you don't clobber the DB with simultaneous updates from the local webhook + the live webhook!
 Or briefly disconnect the prod webhook, then reconnect when done local testing.

 ##### Cloudflare Tunnels